 Documents Required for Yacht Charter Croatia and Navigare Yacht Charter Croatia Contact Information

-All of the below listed documents are required for sailing Croatia and must be presented prior to boarding:
+All of the below-listed documents are required for sailing to Croatia and must be presented before boarding:

 - Valid passport

 - Copy of the charter contract

 - Sailing (or motor boat) license and VHF license for at least one crew member; a second license is highly recommended

 - Crew list, to include names, birth dates, nationalities, and passport numbers

 Yacht Club Seget